Mentorship Programs

 1. Generate excitement among employees, and

-2. Collect information on participants to be used during the pairing process.
+2. Collect information on participants to be used during the matching process

 Generate excitement for your mentoring program

-• Focus on the benefits of mentorship.
-Employees will be more interested in joining if they see clear opportunities to grow their skills or career prospects.
+4. Focusing on the benefits of mentorship: Employees will be more interested in joining if they see clear opportunities to grow their skills or career prospects.

-• Get leadership on board.
-Ask company executives to promote the program.
-Perhaps the company CEO can write a brief letter to employees to encourage participation.
+5. Getting leadership on board: Ask company executives to promote the program.
+Perhaps the CEO can write a brief letter to employees to encourage participation.
 They may even be a mentor themselves.

 Collect participant information

-You need information on mentors and mentees to make relevant pairing decisions.
-Together’s mentorship platform automates this process.
-But you can use the following registration questions to ensure you have enough information on each mentor and mentee.
+To effectively match mentors and mentees, you’ll need to get some information on participants, first.
+A mentoring platform like Together automates this process.
+You can also use the following registration questions to ensure you have enough information on each mentor and mentee.

 Profile questions